NathanLaan/prevent-workday-timeout/README.md

   ```

 - [x] Clear Interval when browser is closed or addon is disabled.
+- [x] Remove all of the console debug statements.
 - [ ] User notification when cookie is not found.
 Change icon to red.
-- [x] Remove all of the console debug statements.
+- [ ] Automatically detect the Workday cookies and turn on the session timeout prevention.
+- [ ] Automatically stop the session timeout prevention when the Workday cookies are no longer detected.

 ## References